yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Antivirus scanners

 API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP).
-From the November 2020 release the following embedded Antivirus scanners will be removed:
+From the November 2020 release the following embedded antivirus scanners will be removed:

 * McAfee
 * Sophos